exordis/mkdocs-partial/docs/index.md

 options:
   -h, --help            show this help message and exit --local-docs LOCAL_DOCS
-  --site-root SITE_ROOT
+                        loads local directory as `docs_package` plugin content.
+Format <plugin name>[=<docs_path>[::<directory>]].
+If `docs_path` is not provided `/docs` is used as default.
+If plugin is configured within site mkdocs.yml `directory` overrides corresponding plugin config option.
+If plugin not configured within site mkdocs.yml, it is added to config --site-root SITE_ROOT
+                        loads local directory as site `docs_dir` instead of the content packed with site package
 ```

 All standard arguments for `mkdocs serve` can be passed as well.
 For example, the server’s port and address can be changed using `--dev-addr`, and `--strict` can be used to trigger a failure on any warning.